alantess/transformer/README.md

 # TODO
 - [ ] Generate a candle / grammian image dataset.
 - [ ] Improve execution time
+- [ ] Fix the dims on the concatenation of the models from NxSxE --> SxNxE with permutation

 ## Inspirations
 **This project uses Reinforcement Learning methods on cryptocurrencies.**